Core Data Lab 1.1, Public Beta

 - New columns in Simulator browser: by using the context menu on the column headers in the Simulator browser, you can now add Display name and Bundle identifier to the default column set.
 These adjustments are stored as app preferences.

-- Database extensions setting: database extensions used for selecting and finding database are now adjustable in the Preferences.
+- Database extensions setting: database extensions used for selecting and finding databases are now adjustable in the Preferences.
 Can also be set to no extension at all, which is by the way not a very efficient choice when searching for a database on a large hard-disk.

 The following improvements have been made in Core Data Lab 1.1: